PsudoCodes/CMPE-202/Anirudh Project Journal.md

 3. Finished documentation for Architecture, Deployment and component diagram.

-## Project Journal Week 4:
+## Project Journal Week 6:
-1. Finished UI wireframes
-2. Finished documentation.
+1. Worked on Javscipts JWT tokens for cookies.
+2. Worked on Authorization in UI.
+3. Finished Logout API.